William Germano

 His scholarly work considers literature and the allied arts, the material culture of the book, and the problems of intellectual production.
 He is particularly interested in the writing life of scholars, a subject he has written on in Getting It Published: A Guide for Scholars and Anyone Else Serious about Serious Books (University of Chicago Press, 3rd ed.
 2016), which has been translated into Japanese, and From Dissertation to Book (University of Chicago Press, 2nd ed.
 2013), which has been published in Spanish and Chinese.

 He has also written on Powell and Pressburger's 1951 film "The Tales of Hoffmann" (2013) in the British Film Institute Film Classics series.
 His essays have appeared in PMLA, minnesota review, Scholarly Publishing, SPAN, Publishing Research Quarterly, PNR and other publications.
 His scholarly essays have appeared in Opera Quarterly, University of Toronto Quarterly, The Critical Pulse: Thirty-Two Conversations with Contemporary Critics (Columbia UP, 2012), and The Humanities and Public Life (Fordham UP, 2014).
-He is a contributor to the two-volume Cambridge Guide to the Worlds of Shakespeare (2016) and the Oxford Companion to Shakespearean Tragedy (2016).
+He is a contributor to the two-volume Cambridge Guide to the Worlds of Shakespeare (2016), the Oxford Companion to Shakespearean Tragedy (2016), and the Oxford Handbook of Shakespeare and Music (2022).

 The Tales of Hoffmann